Education on Personal Loans

 • Available only to those who have been a member of a credit union for at least one month.

-A second payday alternative loan option was rolled out in 2019.
-The PALs II rules are very similar to PALs, but with larger loan amounts (up to $2,000), longer terms (up to 12 months), and no waiting a month as a credit union member; you can borrow as soon as you become a member.
+PAL II is a payday alternative loan option that rolled out in 2019.
+The rules for PALs II are very similar to PALs, but with larger loan amounts (up to $2,000), longer terms (up to 12 months), and no waiting period as a credit union member.
+This means you can borrow as soon as you become a member.

 PAL I: